info201-au2018/a6-server-madross15/README.md

    Note: do this using _gh-pages_, **not through other alternativs** there.
 This involves three steps:
     * create _gh_pages_ branch on your repo
-	* knit your report into html and rename the resulting html into "README.html"
+	* knit your report rmarkdown file into html and rename the resulting html into "README.html"
 	* push your _gh-pages_ branch, and tell GH to publish the _gh-pages_ branch ([see explanation